 Corporate Tax Introduction

 The Marshall Islands statutorily exempts all non-resident (i.e. offshore) companies from taxes.
-Any company formed through one of International Registries, Inc.'s worldwide offices is a non-resident Marshall Islands company.
-Thus, all foreign-owned companies and partnerships are exempt if they do not do business in the Marshall Islands.
+Any company formed through one of International Registries Inc's worldwide offices is a non-resident Marshallese company.
+Hence all foreign-owned companies and partnerships are exempt if they do not do business in the Marshall Islands.

-This page of the site deals with taxation as it applies to domestic businesses only and has no effect on Marshall Islands non-resident ("offshore") companies.
+This page of the site deals with taxation only as it applies to domestic businesses and has no effect on Marshallese non-resident (offshore) companies.